Our History: Becoming The Center For Spectrum Services

 With Autism Spectrum Disorders (ASDs) now impacting 1 in every 48 births according to the Centers for Disease Control, it can be difficult to recall the confusion, mystery and fear that was associated with autism in 1976.
 It was in just this climate, when parents of children with autism were often adrift and alone in facing their child’s diagnosis, that Susan Buckler and Jamey Wolff founded a school with just two students in a church basement.
 Their vision was to provide the treatment and education this population deserved.
-Launched under the name of The Children’s Annex in 1976, Susan and Jamey could never have predicted that decades later, their school would be recognized as a model school, and highly regarded for fostering the potential of each child by using research-based educational practices for children with autism.
-The school has changed the lives of thousands of students and their families, and have trained thousands of professional educators, clinicians, and administrators from throughout New York State.
+Launched under the name of The Children’s Annex in 1976, Susan and Jamey could never have predicted that decades later, their school would be recognized as a model program, and highly regarded for fostering the potential of each child by using research-based educational practices for children with autism.
+Center for Spectrum Services has changed the lives of thousands of students and their families, and have trained thousands of professional educators, clinicians, and administrators from throughout New York State.

 In their third year of operation, Susan and Jamey met two students, Michael and Jenny, who would change the fate and course of The Children’s Annex.
 Unlike the other students at the school, who experienced more commonly understood developmental disabilities, Michael and Jenny’s challenges were different.
 In collaboration with their parents, Susan and Jamey worked to understand their diagnosis of autism and to design educational plans that met their specific needs.